Volunteering at the market

 - help vendor load in 2pm to 3:30pm

 - 3:30 to 7:45 floating time frame, length of time tbd

 - help vendor load out 6:30pm to 7:45pm

-Alternatively, if you can't volunteer on the day of market, there are other ways to contribute to the market e.g. flyer distribution, painting things, handyperson stuff, social media, outreach.
+Alternatively, if you can't volunteer on the day of market, there are other ways to contribute to the market in off/prep season e.g. flyer distribution, painting things, handyperson stuff, social media, outreach.
 None of the above?
 Perhaps you have a different particular skill to offer?
 Let us know.
 We'll put you to good use if we can ;-)

 Special thank you to these community volunteers, in perpetuity, for significant and continuing, contributions to the market.